 - 2015 - The Plan welcomes OPSEU Local 110, Mohawk College Students' Association, Fanshawe Student Union and Humber Students' Federation to the Plan.

-- 2016 - The Plan welcomes the Royal Ontario Museum as its newest employer.
+- 2016 - The Plan welcomes the Royal Ontario Museum (ROM) and the ROM Foundation as its newest employers.

 The CAAT Plan is a model of good governance

 - 1995 - The CAAT Plan assumed its current jointly sponsored governance structure.

 - 2006 - Funding Policy established to provide framework for dealing with surpluses and deficits.
 The Funding Policy is regularly updated to reflect changing economics and changing demographics of the Plan.

 - 2011 - Valuation assumptions changed to better reflect Plan experience for the 2013 valuation, specifically:

 - Members are retiring later than previously assumed

 - Members live longer than the national average